autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-gpu.md

 ## Enabling GPU for LightGBM

-When installed AutoGluon, out-of-the box it is using the LightGBM from a default installation.
+The default installation of LightGBM does not support GPU training, however GPU support can be enabled via a special install.
 If `num_gpus` is set, the following warning will be displayed:

 ```
 Warning: GPU mode might not be installed for LightGBM, GPU training raised an exception.
 Falling back to CPU training...Refer to LightGBM GPU documentation: https://github.com/Microsoft/LightGBM/tree/master/python-package#build-gpu-versionOne possible method is:	pip uninstall lightgbm -y	pip install lightgbm --install-option=--gpu